 Notice of Privacy Practices

-This Notice describes the legal obligations of Prairie States Enterprises, Inc. (the “Business Associate”) and its legal responsibilities regarding protected health information held by the Business Associate of participants of health plans (“Covered Entities) under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
-This Notice has been drafted in accordance with the HIPAA Privacy Rule, contained in the Code of Federal Regulations at 45 CFR Parts 160 and 164.
-Terms not defined in this Notice have the same meaning as they have in the HIPAA Privacy Rule.
+This Notice of Privacy Practices describes the legal obligations of following plans of Prairie States Enterprises, Inc. (the "Business Associate") and its legal rights regarding your protected health information and Substance Use Disorders ("SUD") records held by the Business Associate of the participants of group health plans ("Covered Entities") under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as amended by the Health Information Technology for Economic and Clinical Health Act ("HITECH") and the corresponding regulations (collectively referred to as "HIPAA").

-- Past, present or future physical or mental health or condition;
+1. Your past, present or future physical or mental health or condition;

 Contact Person